 The Result

-Salus Technical’s operational experience and risk management expertise was drawn upon swiftly to understand the risks and demonstrate ALARP.
-We were able to provide the operator with a way forward that ensured risks were reduced to ALARP, allowing them to get back to business as usual.
+Using our expertise and experience in identifying hazards and assessing risk, we were able to provide the operator with a way forward that ensured risks were reduced to ALARP allowing them continue with business as usual.